National Route 18 (Costa Rica)

 National Primary Route 18, or just Route 18 (Ruta Nacional Primaria 18, or Ruta 18) is a National Road Route of Costa Rica, located in the Guanacaste province.

 Description

-In Guanacaste province the route covers Nicoya canton (Mansión, Quebrada Honda districts), Cañas canton (Porozal district), Abangares canton (Las Juntas, Colorado districts).
+In Guanacaste province the route covers Nicoya canton (Mansión and Quebrada Honda districts), Cañas canton (Porozal district), and Abangares canton (Las Juntas and Colorado districts).

-The La Amistad de Taiwán Bridge, financed, designed and built by Taiwan is located on this route.
+The La Amistad de Taiwán Bridge, which was financed, designed, and built by Taiwan, is located on this route.